Which Base Oils should I use for making Medicated Oils?

 As Vata dosha acts as Yogavahi (योगवाही) for other dosha – Pitta Dosha and Kapha Dosha but it preserves its own functions.
 Vata dosha can act independently, but other two doshas cannot act without Vata.
 In a similar way, sesame oil still preserves its intrinsic properties.
 Based on this concept, you can choose the perfect oil for making ayurvedic oils for yourself based on the following points:

-- You must process sesame oil with other ingredients if you are going to use it for skin and hair.
+- You should process sesame oil with other ingredients if you are going to use it for skin and hair.

 - Sesame oil has warming potency.
 Therefore, people living in colder places should make medicated oil with sesame oil.